Before any ride, you should go over a pre-ride checklist to ensure that your bike is not only safe to ride, but also legal.

 Checking your motorbike after a ride is also a good idea that may save some inconvenience.
 If you have a slow leak in your tyres, it’s best to find out after your ride than the next morning when you go to hop on your bike to commute to work and discover you have a flat tyre.

-I recently observed a Honda Australia Rider Training learners course for an article and picked up their motorbike checklist which I have married with my own list.
-It’s pretty comprehensive and obviously with a new bike it’s not necessary to do all the checks every time.
+I recently observed a Honda Australia Rider Training learners course for an article and picked up their motorbike checklist which I have combined with my own list.
+It’s pretty comprehensive checklist and obviously with a new bike it’s not necessary to do all the checks all the time.

-- Check that your number plate and registration sticker (if you require one in your jurisdiction) are still firmly fitted and clearly visible.
+First on your checklist should be your number plate and registration sticker (if required) are still firmly fitted and clearly visible.
 That is, they aren’t smeared with mud or haven’t vibrated around so that it is obscured by, say, the chain guard.
 Check the legal requirement for placement.

 Go around the motorbike and look for any oil, water or fluid leaks.
 Check the radiator and engine hoses for telltale white marks which indicate a loss of lubricant.
 Wipe your finger over the exposed section of the forks checking for oil which could indicate broken fork seals.
 Also manually grab and shake various parts of your bike to see that they haven’t vibrated loose, such as windscreens, chain guard, rear racks, etc. Just give the bike a basic once over with your eyes and hands.